Doping in sport: World Cups

 A study titled "Doping in Germany from 1950 to today", published in August 2013, stated that some members of the Germany national team received injections during their successful world cup 1954.
 Erik Eggers, who wrote about the preanabolic period in the study, was sure that the injections didn't contain vitamin C ("They could have just eaten an orange") but assumed that they contained Pervitin.
 It also stated that Pervitin (an upper, also used massively by soldiers in World War 2) was widespread in German football in the 1940s.
-The study, 800 pages in length and costing 450.000 Euro, was done by Berlin’s Humboldt University and financed by the institute of sports science.
+The study, 800 pages in length and costing 450.000 Euro, was done by Berlin's Humboldt University and financed by the institute of sports science.

-Mohammed Kaci Saïd, Djamel Menad, Tedj Bensaoula, Medi Cerbah, Mohamed Chaib, Salah Larbès, Abdelkader Tlemçani, members of Algerias national side in the 1980s, claim that they were given performance enhancing drugs.
+Mohamed Kaci-Saïd, Djamel Menad, Tedj Bensaoula, Medi Cerbah, Mohamed Chaïb, Salah Larbès, Abdelkader Tlemçani, members of Algerias national side in the 1980s, claim that they were given performance-enhancing drugs.
 They suspect this to be the reason why they all fathered disabled children.
 Chaib, father of three disabled children, demanded the medical records and was told they didn't exist anymore.
 Rashid Hanafi, team doctor back then, also suspected there were suspicious practices going on.
 He told CNN that he was "not allowed to take a look at the medical records of the players any more when Rogov took over as coach in 1981".
 Alexander Tabartschuk, main doctor of the team, said he only handed vitamins.
 Algeria fell victim to the Disgrace of Gijón in 1982 and won the African Cup eight years later.

-Argentina took "speedy coffee" before the qualifier for the world cup 1994 against Australia, at least this is what Maradona said in May 2011.
+In 1987, Toni Schumacher recounted a huge amount of hormones, pills and injections (Liesen, head of the doctor team, injected 3,000 himself) being used by national players during the World Cup 1986 in Mexico (see next chapter).
+Argentina took "speedy coffee" before the qualifier for the 1994 World Cup against Australia, at least this is what Maradona said in May 2011.
 It should make them run faster, but also caused sleeping problems.
 He also found it suspicious that only the deciding match (against Australia) had no anti-doping control.
 Grondona, chairman of AFA back then, responded that there were no tests because Maradona, who already had a drug history, might not have passed.
 Maradona tested positive in the world cup.

-Right after the world cup 1998, all of the drug testing samples were destroyed.
-If the same would have happened in the Tour de France, Armstrong wouldn't have been caught, former WADA director Dr. Alain Garnier argued.
-Marie-Georges Buffet, sports minister at that time, also recalls that she felt pressurised when she initiated an unannounced test in december 1997.
+Immediately after the World Cup 1998, all of the drug testing samples were destroyed.
+If the same had happened in the Tour de France, former WADA director Alain Garnier argued that Lance Armstrong would not have been caught.
+Marie-George Buffet, sports minister at that time, also recalls that she felt pressurised when she initiated an unannounced test in December 1997.
 There were no more unannounced tests after that.
 Jean-Pierre Paclet, physician of Les Bleus in 1998, mentions "abnormal haematocrit values" in his book.
-Gary Neville, former english international, recalled that "some of the players started taking injections from (...) a Frenchman called Dr Rougier".
+Gary Neville, former English international, recalled that "some of the players started taking injections from ... a Frenchman called Dr Rougier".
 After some felt an energy boost, there was "a queue to see the doctor before the Argentina match".